Every 3 seconds, someone, somewhere suffers a stroke*

 Stroke can be a huge financial burden for healthcare systems and patients

-Did you know that global healthcare costs exceed $891 billion annually?
+Did you know that global healthcare costs exceed

 Causes of stroke and TIA: Reducing the burden of stroke